upenn-embedded/omnibot.github.io/README.md

 ### 3. Results

 *What were your results?
 Namely, what was the final solution/design to your problem?*
+Our final robot consisted of a three-wheel omnidrive base with an ultrasonic sensor.
+This robot is controlled wirelessly based off of the rotation and movement of the controller.
+Here is the general breakdown of the different components on our robot.

+**Motor Control**

+The three motors on our robot are controlled through PWM signals using Timers 1, 3, and 4 from the ATMega328PB.
+Depending on which OCRA or OCRB the PWM signal is fed in, the motor will either rotate counter clockwise or clockwise.
+The speed of the motors can be controlled through changing the duty cycle.
+The advantage of our omniwheels is that our robot does not need to rotate to change directions; it can easily shift between forward, backward, left, and right.

+**Communication**
+The IMU is collecting the accelerometer data from the controller.
+This data is sent processed in the Feather ESP32 V2 and sent to the Feather ESP32 S2 on the robot, wirelessly, through the ESP-NOW protocol.

+**Controller**
+The controller is composed of the IMU, which is communicating the accelerometer data to the Feather ESP32 V2 via I2C.
+This data was calibrated through processing several datasets of both the x and y accelerometer data depending on the tilting of the IMU.
+Once the IMU is calibrated, then the robot can correctly identify the tilt of the controller and act accordingly.

 #### 3.1 Software Requirements Specification (SRS) Results